nadavgld/HACKBGU-2018/README.md

 # HACKBGU-2018

-Grade Analytica - Lets your load your grades-data into our system and get a fully featured graph shows your educational-skills and recommencation for future courses
+Grade Analytica - Lets your load your grades-data into our system and get a fully featured graph shows your educational-skills and recommendation for future courses